uxlfoundation/oneapi-construction-kit/doc/source/cl/test/unitcl.rst

       Loads a  pre-compiled ``.cl`` binary (``.bin``) file from disk.

-   .. cpp:enumerator:: OFFLINESPIR

-      Loads a pre-compiled ``.bc32``/``.bc64`` (``.bin``) file from disk.

    .. cpp:enumerator:: OFFLINESPIRV

       Loads a pre-compiled ``.spv32``/``.spv64`` (``.bin``) file from disk.

 Sometimes it may be necessary to skip one or more source types.
-For example, a test might trigger a known SPIR bug so the SPIR versions need to be skipped, or a test might only be valid when compiled just-in-time from OpenCL C. In these cases the :cpp:func:`kts::ucl::isSourceTypeIn()` utility function should be used to determine if a test should be skipped:
+For example, a test might trigger a known OFFLINE bug so the OFFLINE versions need to be skipped, or a test might only be valid when compiled just-in-time from OpenCL
+C. In these cases the :cpp:func:`kts::ucl::isSourceTypeIn()` utility function should be used to determine if a test should be skipped:

 .. code:: cpp

    TEST_P(Execution, Test) {
-     if (!isSourceTypeIn({OPENCL_C, SPIRV, OFFLINE, OFFLINESPIRV}) {
+     if (!isSourceTypeIn({OPENCL_C, SPIRV}) {
        GTEST_SKIP();
      }
    }